 This process takes time and it can’t be done all by an outside party.
 While an outside party can guide your firm, you must all sit down and really think about what you want to “say” to the world/your audience.
-It’s not enough to say, “we care and we are good at what we do, so hire us.”
+It’s not enough to tell your client, “We care and we are good at what we do, so hire us.”

 Messaging is about concise, authentic, unique, witty language that grabs your audience’s attention.
-Have a brainstorming session with your team, then zero in on the key messages that feel right to you.
+Have a brainstorming session with your team, then zero in on the key messages you want your branding to carry.

 5. Put your law firm’s brand out there—consistently

-Lastly, comes the final step of putting your law firm brand in place.
-This would include designing a website, logo, business cards, picking out firm colors, etc.
+Lastly, there comes the final step of putting your law firm brand in place.
+This would include designing a website, a social media presence, a logo, business cards, picking out the firm’s color scheme, etc.

 Oftentimes, lawyers want to do this step first.
-It feels good to have something to show and to be “official” and out there garnering business.
-Please don’t fall into this trap.
+It feels good to have something to show whilst they are out there prospecting for new clients.
+Don’t fall into this trap.
 This step won’t be sound nor effective if you do it first.
 As the culmination of your law firm brand, the final product must be solid and based on a promise as outlined above.
 Otherwise, you have spent money on a website and logo and business cards that won’t work for your firm.

 For smaller firms, there is less input by others and so the process should go faster.
-However, I have seen 20 person firms collaborate and communicate well, moving efficiently through all the steps to have stellar brands.
+However, I have seen 20 person firms collaborate and communicate well to move efficiently through all the steps necessary to create a stellar brand.
 So you may not have to wait as long as you think for a stellar law firm brand.

 You can save time and money by tackling the branding process in chunks.
 Draft some copy and review it first, then hire a designer.
-This not only saves you time and money, but also ensures your voice is heard well.
+This not only saves you time and money but also ensures your brand voice is heard well.

 Projecting your law firm brand amidst a crisis

-Marketing and selling is always a challenge.
-This is especially true since we were not trained as such, but were trained to be good lawyers.
+Marketing and selling is always a challenge, particularly as we aren’t trained to market a business but to be good lawyers.

 I realize it seems like you have no choice but to sell in a crisis.
 Either that or face closing your doors.
 Take heart, it’s easier than you want to believe.